 Resistant starch from green bananas and high-amylose maize both combine to provide 15g of fiber per serving.
 Both of these resistant starches have been shown stabilize blood sugar and reduce the risk of type-2 diabetes.

-The sweetners used are allulose, and rebaudioside-M, a fermented version of sugar cane.
-This equate to zero sugar in Muniq.
+The sweeteners used are allulose, and rebaudioside-M, a fermented version of sugar cane.
+This equates to zero sugar in Muniq.
 Allolose is a fairly new addition to the complete food industry, and only Muniq and Soylent use it currently.